ItsPenguinCraft/Blooket-Bot/README.md

 # Blooket Bot
  An open-source  python blooket name bot.
+To use, make sure you have pynput installed (pip install pynput.)
+ If not working, open a tab in your browser before starting.
+To run, open main.py.
+BotNames.py is optional, but required for presets.
+Version: 1.0.0